'Allo 'Allo!: Episodes

 After the pilot aired in December 1982, a full-length first series of seven episodes was commissioned and aired from September 1984 onwards.
 Series two, three and four followed annually, with six episodes each.

 Series five was commissioned with a view to syndicating the show in America.
 As a result, it aired as a single long series of twenty-six episodes between September 1988 and February 1989, with each episode running only twenty-five minutes to allow for commercials.
 The attempts to air the show in America failed (although screening rights to the series were later sold to PBS), and so series six had only eight episodes commissioned, which aired from September 1989 onwards.

 On 25 January 1990, Gorden Kaye suffered serious head injuries in a car crash brought on by gale-force winds.
 This delayed the start of the seventh series, which consisted of ten episodes airing from January 1991 onwards.
 Series 8 (7 episodes) followed in January 1992, and the ninth and final series of six episodes aired later that year from November onwards.

 Two Christmas specials were also made.
 The first was a 45-minute episode, which followed Series 2 in 1985, and the second was also a 45-minute episode, screened at Christmas 1991, preceding Series 8.

 In 1994, two years after the series ended, the BBC broadcast The Best of 'Allo 'Allo!, a compilation of clips from the series, linked by new scenes featuring Gorden Kaye and Carmen Silvera, in which René and Edith reminisce about the events of the war.

 On 22 March 2007, a one-off special episode entitled The Return of 'Allo 'Allo! was filmed in Manchester, and was broadcast on 28 April 2007 at 9 pm on BBC 2.
 The storyline involves René writing his memoirs after the war, and the events from the final episode in 1992 have been overlooked.
 The new scenes were interspersed with clips from the original series and new interviews.
 The actors who reprised their roles were: Gorden Kaye, Vicki Michelle, Sue Hodge, Kirsten Cooke, Arthur Bostrom, Guy Siner, Robin Parkinson, John D. Collins and Nicholas Frankau.
 In addition, Richard Gibson and Sam Kelly are interviewed, although they are not reprising their respective roles.
 The only main characters who did not appear in the reunion at all (barring those cases where the actor or actress had died) were Private Helga Geerhart (played by Kim Hartman) and Herr Engelbert von Smallhausen (played by John Louis Mansi).
 Jeremy Lloyd wrote the new material.

+'Allo 'Allo!
+Forty Years of Laughter

+In 2022, Channel 5 aired a 67-minute special retrospective for their "Comedy Classics" series.
+Cast, crew and celebrities discuss and pay tribute to the show.
+The documentary features interviews with Guy Siner, Vicki Michelle and Kim Hartman, as well as a previously unseen archive interview with Gorden Kaye.
+The show is narrated by Stephen Mangan.